lijianweizhuwei/CMPT886/project/final_update.md

 ```
 ## The Decision model in a series of instructions
 ### A sequence of instructions
 Here is an example of a series of llvm instruction.
-From each line we need to decide whether we
+From each line, we need to decide whether we should generate Type Legalization、 SWAR or remain the original instruction after our IR pass.
 ```llvm
 define i32 @main() {
   %1 = add <6 x i5> <i5 7, i5 11, i5 0, i5 12, i5 7, i5 1>,